-California courts pay jurors \$15.00 a day and \$0.34 a mile one way, starting on the second day of jury service.
-We are acutely aware that this is inadequate and have strongly supported legislation to raise juror's compensation.
+California courts pay jurors \$15.00 a day and \$0.34 a mile one way, starting on the second day of jury service, except when the juror is employed by a federal, state, or local government entity, or by any other public entity as defined by Section 241.200 of the Code of Civil Procedure.
+Effective August 2004, those jurors are no longer paid the juror fees.

-Many employers continue their employee's compensation while on jury duty.
+Many employers continue their employees' compensation while on jury duty.
 In doing so, employers permit loyal, responsible and law abiding citizens the privilege of participating in the administration of justice without hardship.
-Employees who are not paid during jury service are still required to An employer's policy not to pay employees during jury service is not considered an undue financial hardship Judicial the Standards ofunder Administration.
+Employees who are not paid during jury service are still required to serve.
+An employer's policy not to pay employees during jury service is not considered an "undue financial hardship" under the Standards of Judicial Administration.
 When an employer does not continue to pay an employee during jury duty, it has a detrimental impact on the employee's financial security.
-Therefore, as an employer, if you do not currently pay your employees during jury service, please consider doing so.
+Therefore, as an employer, if you do not currently pay your employees during iurv service, please consider doing so.
 It benefits your employee, it supports the justice system and it benefits our community.